networked-aframe/networked-aframe/README.md

 By default when an entity is created the [`aframe-lerp-component`](https://github.com/haydenjameslee/aframe-lerp-component) is attached to smooth out position and rotation network updates.
 Set this to false if you don't want the lerp component to be attached on creation.

+### SSL/HTTPS

+To serve the files via https (because audio otherwise will silently fail due to security reasons), you have enable https to provide a secure connection.

+To acchieve this one needs to insert:

+    const https = require("https");
+    const fs = require("fs");
+    var privateKey  = fs.readFileSync('key.pem', 'utf8');
+    var certificate = fs.readFileSync('cert.pem', 'utf8');
+    var credentials = {key: privateKey, cert: certificate};

+Add the keys, change the http references to https and start the server with the credentials:

+    var webServer = https.createServer(credentials, app);

 Stay in Touch
 -------------